-Since 1986, John has presented the course “Economic Evaluation and Investment Decision Methods” more than 500 times to the companies and government agencies and institutions listed below.
+In 2020 John was the recipient of the SME/AIME Mineral Economics Award to recognize his distinguished contributions in the advancement of Mineral Economics.
+Since 1986, John has presented the course “Economic Evaluation and Investment Decision Methods” more than 750 times to a variety of companies and government agencies.

 John Stermole gained nearly four years of industry experience at Lowdermilk Construction Co. (also Tectonic Construction), applying the concepts of engineering economics to heavy construction projects including state and interstate highway projects, oil shale mine site development and equipment repair and replacement analyses.

 Andrew Pederson has been working with Investment Evaluations Corporation since March of 2010.
 In 2007 he received his B.A. in Economics from Pacific Lutheran University and has a Masters degree in Taxation from Denver University in the College of Law, August 2012.
 In 2017, Andy was added as an author on the course textbook “Economic Evaluations and Investment Decision Methods” 15th Edition.